stummjr/doc.scrapinghub.com/crawlera.rst

 ========================= ===================================================
 CRAWLERA_URL              proxy URL (default: ``http://paygo.crawlera.com:8010``)
-CRAWLERA_ENABLED          tick the checkbox to enable Crawlera CRAWLERA_USER             Crawlera username CRAWLERA_PASS             Crawlera password CRAWLERA_MAXBANS          number of bans to ignore before closing the spider (default: ``20``) CRAWLERA_DOWNLOAD_TIMEOUT timeout for requests (default: ``1800``)
+CRAWLERA_ENABLED          tick the checkbox to enable Crawlera CRAWLERA_USER             Crawlera API key or username CRAWLERA_PASS             Crawlera password (not required if using an API key) CRAWLERA_MAXBANS          number of bans to ignore before closing the spider (default: ``20``) CRAWLERA_DOWNLOAD_TIMEOUT timeout for requests (default: ``1800``)
 ========================= ===================================================